Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 [2025-05-26 11:49:25,744] ERROR in rms: Attempt 1 : Failed to fetch subscription list from hmnfd.
 Error: 503 Server Error: Service Unavailable for url: https://api-gw-service-nmn.local/apis/hmnfd/hmi/v2/subscriptions
 ```

-Cause: The storage node was shutdown or powered off.
+* Cause: The HMNFD service is nor running.
-Effect: This leads to ceph storage becoming unhealthy.
+* Effect: This leads to RMS not receiving notifications from HMNFD.
-Recovery: Power on the node and wait for ceph to restore.
+* Recovery: Ensure HMNFD service is running.

 ## Critical Services Healthcheck